 ) and give them a platform to tell their stories.
 While we strongly believe that any use of live video is live storytelling - be it the backstory of a new product, a company message, etc. - deliberate storytelling can be especially powerful for viewers, and goes a long way in deepening relationships between brands and their followers.

 Take Backcountry.com, for instance.

 This coming Thursday, March 8th, the major outdoor retailer is premiering Moksha via Brandlive

 , a film about female Nepalese mountain bikers that was produced by active brand AndShesDopeToo.
-Taking place on International Women’s Day, this event is meant to be empowering for active women, and will even feature a live discussion with the female creators of the fim.
+Taking place on International Women’s Day, this event is meant to be empowering for active and strong women, and will even feature a live discussion with the female creators of the fim.
 By hosting this interactive experience on its website, the major retailer is reminding consumers that Backcountry.com is more than just their favorite place to buy outerwear; it is also a community leader, storyteller, and conversation starter.

 Along a similar vein of female storytelling,